gvwilson/sensibleadventures/cloudherd/reboot.md

         *   She mind-speaks with clouds from a distance again
     *   introduce the tunnel (used later)
     *   introduce the goofs (used later)
-    *   explain why Tasteless is unwelcome
+    *   explain why Yestevan is unwelcome
 *   details
     *   open with Indy exasperatedly trying to get Noxy ready to go out
         *   Noxy pushes back